 Streams are scattered throughout Burt Township; those located in the northern portion empty into Lake Superior, and those in the southern portion empty into Lake Michigan.
 Inland lakes predominate in the lowlands where depressions are numerous.
-In Burt Township, these areas of lake concentrations occur in southern portion of the Township.
+In Burt Township, these areas of lake concentrations occur in the southern portion of the township.
 Two of the largest lakes; Beaver Lake and Grand Sable Lake are located just inland from Lake Superior.

-On November 3, 1988, the Michigan Natural Resources Commission voted to designate the Fox River as a "wild-scenic" river, under authority of the Michigan's Natural River Act (Act 231, P.A.
-1970).
+On November 3, 1988, the Michigan National Resources Commission voted to designate the Fox River as a "wild-scenic" river, under authority of the Michigan's Natural River Act (Act 231, PA 1970).
 The Fox River originates in a semi-open marsh area of Burt Township and flows south approximately 26 miles to the confluence with the Lake Branch of the Manistique River.
-In addition to the Fox River mainstream, the West Branch, also originating in Burt Township, is part of the wild-scenic designation.
-The Fox River is known for its excellent brook trout fishing.
+In addition to the Fox River mainstream, the West Branch also originating in Burt Township, is part of the wild-scenic designation.
+The Fox River is known for it's excellent brook trout fishing.

 The majority of the Fox River system is located in Schoolcraft County to the south.
-Approximately three and a half miles of the Fox River mainstream is located in the township, and approximately four miles of the West Branch is within the township.
-State lands border the West Branch and Heartwood Forestland and private land holdings border the Fox River mainstream.
+Approximately 3 1⁄2 miles of the Fox River mainstream is located in the Township, approximately 4 miles of the West Branch is within the Township.
+State lands boarder the West Branch and Benson Forest Products and private land holding boarder the Fox River mainstream.

 In designating the river, the state has adopted a Natural River Plan which provides for the protection of the Fox River as a wild-scenic river.
-A "wild-scenic" river is of a wild character with wild or forested borders in close proximity to human development.
+A "wild-scenic river" is of a wild character with wild or forested boarders in close proximity to human development.

 The Fox River Wild-Scenic River District includes an area 400 feet deep on each side of the mainstream and its designated tributaries.
-Within private lands in the district, there should be a 100 foot natural vegetation strip adjacent to the river, and a 200 foot strip on state lands.
-Through state land and program management, and local and state zoning, the Fox River Natural River Plan will serve as a basis for "preserving and enhancing (the rivers) values for water conservation, its free flowing condition and its fish, wildlife, boating, scenic, aesthetic, floodplain, ecologic, historic and recreational values and uses."
+Within private lands in the district, there should be a 100 foot natural vegetation strip adjacent to the river, and a 200 foot strip on State lands.
+Through State land and program management, and local and state zoning, the Fox River Natural River Plan will serve as a basis for "preserving and enhancing (the rivers) values for water conservation, it's free flowing condition and it's fish, wildlife, boating, scenic, aesthetic, floodplain, ecologic, historic and recreational values and uses."